 - In the Garfield movie, there's a scene near the middle of the film where Garfield is upset over Odie.
 He proceeds to vent this frustration by smacking Odie's favorite ball.
 The ball knocks an object over, then that object knocks something else over, and this chain reaction continues until the entire wall-high shelf tips over and onto Garfield.
 When Jon comes back inside, he is not happy.
 Garfield lives, of course.

-- Iron Man gives us the Mk.
+- The first movie gives us the Mk.
 II test flight:

 Tony: We're going to see if ten percent thrust capacity achieves lift.
 And three, two, one...

 [Gets thrown up and backwards into a wall, before being doused by an inept Robot Buddy with a fire extinguisher

 - Then after trying it again and ending up high in the air: